akashnag/ash/KEYBINDINGS.md

 # Key Bindings for ash

 The following is a list of default key bindings for **ash**.
-All of these can be remapped as per the user's preferences in the file `$HOME/.ashedkeys`.
+All of these can be remapped as per the user's preferences by creating new keymaps in the `~/.ash-editor/keymaps/` directory.
+The default keymap is stored in the file 'default.keymap'.

 ### Global key combinations